 Totem poles are very sacred items to the people who carve and display them.
 Figures carved on totem poles represent familial legends, clan lineages or notable events.
 In some First Nation communities, being low on the totem pole is actually a higher honour than being on the top.

-This one is has slipped the lips of more than one celebrity.
+This one has slipped off the lips of more than one celebrity.
 We did some research on its background and how it came to be so ingrained in the vernacular of North Americans.
-Please read “Indian Giver - where did it come from and can we give it back".
+Please read “Indian Giver - where did it come from and can we give it back.